isa3d/isa3d/EzDim/Documentation.md

 ## Point To Point Dimension :

-Point to point dimension is simple type of the measurement.
-It takes two Vector3 position and calculate the direct distance between these two points.
+Point to point dimension is a simple type of measurement.
+It calculates the direct distance between two Vector3 positions.

-When run the void “EzPointToPointDimension()” by click on the button in your UI, The “EzPointToPointDimension” gameobject will create under the StarterGO but all of its child are invisible till you hit the first click on an object that has a collider.
-After that while you didn’t hit the second click, the dimension it measure the first click and the current mouse position (if mouse hovers on an object with collider). after hit the second click your dimension will add to the “dimensionsList” in the starter script and its done.
+When you run the `EzPointToPointDimension()` void by clicking on the button in your UI, the EzPointToPointDimension `gameoOject` will be created under the StarterGO, but all of its child objects will be invisible until you first click on an object with a collider.
+From that point, while you haven't yet clicked a second time, the dimension will measure the first click and the current mouse position (if the mouse is hovering over an object with a collider).
+After you hit the second click, your dimension will be added to the `dimensionsList` in the starter script, and it's done.

-If you select the “EzPointToPointDimension” gameobject under the “StarterGO” and take a look at the inspector you can see that the dimension copied the parameters from starter script inside itself.
+If you select the EzPointToPointDimension `gameObject` under the StarterGO and examine the inspector, you will see that the dimension has copied the parameters from the starter script into itself.

 <br/>